minio/docs/source/minio-cli/minio-mc/mc-rm.rst

    object(s).
 Requires the bucket to have versioning enabled.
 Use :mc:`mc version` to enable bucket versioning.

-   Use :mc-cmd-option:`~mc rm rewind` and :mc-cmd-option:`~mc rm versions` together to clear the object lock settings of all versions of the object or object(s) which existed at the specified duration prior to the current date. *or* at the specified date.
+   Use :mc-cmd-option:`~mc rm versions` and :mc-cmd-option:`~mc rm rewind` together to display on those object versions which existed at a specific point in time.

    Mutually exclusive with :mc-cmd-option:`~mc rm version-id`.